-Ratings assigned to bank facilities of Orient Paper and Industries Limited (OPIL) continue to draw significant strength from the company's long track record in the paper industry and the financial flexibility derived by being a part of the established C. K. Birla group.
-Ratings also derive strength from its comfortable capital structure and strong liquidity in the form of quoted equity investments, which provides significant support to OPIL's debt metrics.
+However, ratings continue to derive significant strength from the company's long track record in the paper industry and the financial flexibility derived by being a part of the established C. K. Birla group.
+Ratings also derive strength from its comfortable capital structure and surplus liquidity in the form of quoted equity investments, which provides significant support to OPIL's debt metrics.

-Ratings continue to remain constrained by OPIL's exposure to raw material and finished goods price volatility and cyclicality attached to the paper industry, sub-optimal capacity utilisation of tissue paper plant, significant contingent liabilities in the company's books, mainly relating to water tax and cess on captive power consumption, which are under dispute.
-Ratings are further constrained by more than expected moderation in the company's financial performance over Q2FY24-Q1FY25, after witnessing strong performance over Q3FY23-Q1FY24.
-The subdued performance is attributed to shut down of plant for about 30 days in Q2FY24 for alignment of enhanced pulping capacity with existing unit, coinciding with lower average sales price realisation of printing and writing paper (PWP) due to cheaper imports, higher repair and maintenance cost, and recent increase in input costs (wood and bamboo).
-The performance for caustic soda also remained impacted in FY24 in view of demand slowdown from user industries and increased supply considering higher capacities and imports.

-CARE Ratings Ltd (CARE Ratings) notes that OPIL has decided to slow down its large capex plan of modernization, debottlenecking, renovation of its plant and machinery, and improving its paper and pulping capacity at an estimated cost of ₹475 crore.
-However, the company will carry on with a reduced capex program of ₹85 crore in the current year.
+Ratings continue to remain constrained by OPIL's exposure to raw material and finished goods price volatility and cyclicality attached to the paper industry, sub-optimal capacity utilisation of tissue paper plant, sizeable debt repayment obligation in FY25-FY26, significant contingent liabilities in the company's books, mainly relating to water tax and cess on captive power consumption, which are under dispute.
+CARE Ratings Limited (CARE Ratings) notes that OPIL has decided to slow down its large capex plan of modernisation, debottlenecking, renovation of its plant and machinery, and improving its paper and pulping capacity, which had an estimated cost of ₹475 crore.
+However, the company is carrying on with a reduced capex programme of ₹80 crore- ₹85 crore in the current year.